redhat-beyond/JobSeeker/CONTRIBUTING.md

 The following is a set of guidelines for contributing to JobSeeker and its packages, which are hosted in the [RedHat-Beyond](https://github.com/redhat-beyond) Organization on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+You are welcome to contact us through slack, with link #os-07-group4 on [beyond slack](redhat-beyond.slack.com).

 #### Table Of Contents